 Student expression of concerns and suggestions for change are welcomed.
 At any point during didactic or clinical training, the student may utilize the Concern/Issue Reporting Form.
-All concerns will be investigated by the appropriate instructor, and the KPSAHS administration.
+All concerns will be investigated by the appropriate instructor, Program Director, and if applicable, the KPSAHS Administration.
 All Concern/Issue forms will be addressed and maintained at the school.